muhidinnasir/kacha_wallet/README.md

 To run the application, follow these steps:

-1. Clone the repository using `git clone https://github.com/muhidinnasir/kacha_wallet.git`.
+1. Clone the repository using `git clone 'ur github'`.
-2. Navigate to the project directory using `cd kacha_wallet`.
+2. Navigate to the project directory using `cd yourProjectFolder`.
 3. Install the required dependencies by running `flutter pub get`.
 4. Run the application using `flutter run`.